justinmimbs/tzif/README.md

 - clones the IANA Time Zone Database [repository][tz]
 - compiles TZif files for the latest release

-The script installs TZif files to `./dist/<version>/`, where `<version>` is the latest release (e.g. `2019c`).
+The script installs TZif files to `dist/<version>/`, where `<version>` is the latest release (e.g. `2019c`).

 The script builds TZif files that contain all transitions between 1970 and 2037.
 However, if your application only uses timestamps after, say, 2010, then you can build smaller TZif files by [limiting the range][buildrange] accordingly.

-**Note:** a Unix-like computer usually has a set of TZif files installed at `/usr/share/zoneinfo/`; however, I would not recommend distributing those to clients of your web application because they are likely to be bloated by backward-compatibility and contain a vast range of transition times.
-If you build your own, then you can build smaller files for just the time range you need.
+**Note:** A Unix-like computer usually has a set of TZif files installed at `/usr/share/zoneinfo/`; however, I would not recommend distributing those to clients of your web application because they are likely to be bloated for backward-compatibility and contain a vast range of transition times.
+If you build your own as described above, then you can build smaller files for just the time range you need.

 [elmtime]: https://package.elm-lang.org/packages/elm/time/latest/
 [tzif]: https://tools.ietf.org/html/rfc8536